 Second, the content you engage with will be shown to the rest of your network.
 A good amount of the posts you see on your LinkedIn feed, you’ll notice have a banner on the top that says, “Liked by Kevin Nelsen” or “Kevin Nelsen commented on this.”
 You may not be connected with this person or company at all, but you’re still seeing this.
 This is the real power on LinkedIn and works equally as well in B2B interactions.

 Lastly, you have the potential to start real conversations with real people.
 You may even consider sharing an employee’s post to the company page and offering some additional comments.

-Being social on social media – crazy right?
+Being social on social media – crazy how that works, right?

-While interacting with your employee’s content can get you additional reach, posting regularly to your LinkedIn company page gives opportunity for employees to engage with your content.
+While interacting with your employee’s content can get you additional reach, posting regularly to your LinkedIn company page gives an opportunity for employees to engage with your content.
+And as we’ve described above, people who are connections with your employee will most likely see your company’s post as well.
 As with all social media platforms, consistency is key!

 For example, if you normally post on Mondays and Fridays, make sure to consistently post on those days.
 Anything extra is a bonus, but your audience will expect to see your content at least on Mondays and Fridays.
 Getting into a rhythm is not only good for your audience, but it’s good to keep yourself on track too!

 Stories…they started on Snapchat, then hopped to Instagram, then Facebook, and now LinkedIn.
 Yup, LinkedIn stories are a thing!